servicesheader

 CLM's Adult Community Support Program (CSP) regularly offers a number of psycho-therapeutic and skill-building groups focused on helping adults attain success.
 Led by clinicians, the groups cover a variety of topics.
 Being a part of a therapeutic group can be a profound, powerful and helpful experience.
 For more information on groups, topics and to register, please call Tammy Branca at 603-965-0604

-At this time due, all groups are being held via Telehealth on Microsoft TEAMS.
+At this time, unless in-person is indicated, most groups are being held via Telehealth on Microsoft TEAMS.
 In upcoming sessions, group topics being offered include:

 Man Cave - Young Men's Group

 Focus is to teach young men with special learning needs how to gain the confidence to engage in healthy and appropriate relationships by learning skills to improve their self-esteem, perspective-taking, conversation skills, and friendships.
 This group will improve problem-solving, social competence, emotion recognition, theory of mind skills, and will help clients gain knowledge of life changes.
-Most major insurances accepted, co-pay may apply.
+Most major plans accepted; co-pay may apply.

 I Accept Me (I Am) - Women's Group